WHO WE ARE

 MATTHEW GREGOIRE

-Bassoonist Matthew Gregoire is originally from Dover, New Hampshire.
-He moved to the DC area in the spring of 2020 to join the bassoon section of “The President’s Own” United States Marine Band, with whom he has performed at prominent venues in the DMV area, including The White House, and most notably, at the U.S. Capitol for the inauguration of President Biden in 2021.
-Prior to joining the Band, he was a member of The Orchestra Now at Bard College, and was a regular substitute for the Springfield Symphony in Massachusetts.
-He has also participated in numerous summer programs around the country, including the Chautauqua Music Festival, Norfolk Chamber Music Festival, Vermont Mozart Festival, and Colorado College Summer Music Festival.
+Matthew Gregoire is a Washington, D.C. based bassoonist originally from Dover, New Hampshire.
+He holds degrees in performance from the Eastman School of Music and the Yale School of Music, where he studied with John Hunt and Frank Morelli, respectively.
+Prior to relocating to the DMV, he was a fellow with The Orchestra Now at Bard College.
+He is regular substitute with the National Symphony Orchestra and has participated in numerous summer programs around the country, including the Chautauqua Music Festival, Norfolk Chamber Music Festival, Vermont Mozart Festival, and Colorado College Summer Music Festival.
+Matthew joined District5 in February of 2022.